Technofy/cloudwatch_exporter/README.md

 ## Why this remake?

 We felt left out when we wanted to monitor hundreds of machines on AWS thanks to CloudWatch when using the original exporter.
-We wanted to be able to use of the service EC2 discovery functionnality provided by Prometheus to dynamically monitor our fleet.
+We wanted to be able to use the service EC2 discovery functionnality provided by Prometheus to dynamically monitor our fleet.

 Regarding our requirements, installing Java runtime was also a bit of an issue, so we decided to make it *"compliant"* with the rest of the Prometheus project by using Golang.